dbortoluzzi/mpai-aif-v1/README.md

 ## BRIEF DESCRIPTION OF BOOT PROCESS
 Implementing the MPAI-AIF specification, the system at the boot time:
 - Reads the AIF configuration from MPAI Store
-- Reads the AIW configuration (in this case *CAE-REV* AIW) from MPAI Store:
+- Reads the AIW configuration (in this case *IOT-REV* AIW) from MPAI Store:
     - AIW name
     - Topology, identifying which channel is connected with respective AIM
     - List of AIM's used